Skip to main content

 nohup ultrarag run examples/corpus_index.yaml > log.txt 2>&1 &

-After successful execution, you will obtain the corpus embeddings and index files, which can be directly used by the downstream RAG Pipeline.
+After successful execution, you will get the corresponding corpus vector and index files, which can be directly used by the subsequent RAG Pipeline for retrieval.

 Retrieval Process